urban-in-town/fil2gvs/README.md

 * Deploy ExampleGvs.globalValueSet to a SCL instance
   * open fil2gvs-1.0-SNAPSHOT.jar in an archive viewer [7zip](https://www.7-zip.org/) or other and drag directory _scl-mig-tool-project-template to %fil2gvs_home%
   * steps to enable our project for SCL deployment
-    * login to any SCL sandbox via SCL/GUI & open in web browser dev tools (<ctrl><Shift>+I), select tab "Application", then in the navigation bar "Storage/Cookies" and there cookie named "sid"
+    * login to any SCL sandbox via SCL/GUI & open in web browser dev tools (&lt;ctrl&gt;&lt;shift&gt;+I), select tab "Application", then in navigation bar "Storage/Cookies" and there cookie named "sid"
     * open and edit build.properties in projec dir. as described in the comments esp.
       * assign property sf.sessionId with the above retrieved sid cookie
       * assign property sf.serverurl with the SCL server url after login (the same url, under which the sid cookie is placed)
       * save your changes
     * to check setup, open command window and execute:
       * c> cd %fil2gvs_home%\_scl-mig-tool-project-template
       * c> %ant_home%\bin\ant retrieveUnpackaged
       * expected results
         * expected output: "[sf:retrieve] Finished request ... successfully."
         * expected mata data download: %fil2gvs_home%\_scl-mig-tool-project-template\retrieveUnpackaged\objects\Account.object